samirnarain/data-science/project/readme.md

 ## 4 EXPERIMENTS

 ### 4.1 Data set description (Outcomes of Data preparation)

+As part of data preparation, we started with data cleansing

 The data was diveded into four tables - Time, Operation, Patient and hospital.
 The time table was our fact table and the others were dimension tables.
 -  The time table contained the actual time and the computed time difference - the two main variables we were looking at, along with other variables related to the time of the operation and the days the patient spent in the hospital.
 This way we were able to separate all variables related to time into a separate table.